Greece Moments Greece Moments

 Mountain village of Agios Lavrentios

-The village received its name in 1378 from monk Lavrentios, who founded a Byzantine monastery here.
-History buffs can visit a little outside the village at the »Monastery of St. Lawrence«, the oldest monastery in Pelion.
+The village received its name in 1378 from the monk Lavrentios, who founded a Byzantine monastery here.
+History buffs can visit the »Monastery of St. Lawrence«, just outside the village, which is the oldest monastery in Pelion.

 Agios Lavrentios Pilion Griechenland